Student support over Christmas

 Careers

-During the summer break, the Careers Service is available to support you online – book Zoom appointments, pop along to an online 1-1 drop-in session or email the team at careers.info@manchester.ac.uk.
-Our extensive careers website and on-demand resources are available even when our service is closed.
+You can still book an online careers appointment, attend an online 1-1 drop-in session or email the team at careers.info@manchester.ac.uk.
+Our extensive careers website and on-demand resources are also available even when our desk is closed.

-If you're applying for part-time jobs, graduate schemes, internships, or placements over the summer, take a look at our applications and interview support, which covers everything from CVs and cover letters to assessment centres and interviews.
+If you're applying for part-time jobs, graduate schemes, internships, or placements over Christmas, take a look at our applications and interview support, which covers everything from CVs and cover letters to assessment centres and interviews.

 Staying active

-If you're staying on campus over summer, check out our workout videos and sports centre opening hours below:
+We have plenty of ways for you to keep active over the festive season.
+Visit UoM Sport for a full list of suggestions.
+If you're staying on campus over Christmas, check out our workout videos and sports centre opening hours below:

 If you're keen to work out at home over the break, UoM Sport have got you covered.
 Browse their workout videos, which cover all levels of ability.